BeckaL/MarsRover/README.md

 * rotate 90 degrees clockwise
 * rotate 90 degrees anticlockwise
 Tested in `MarsRoverTest`
-Future improvements given more time:
+<br><br> Future improvements given more time:
-1. add error handling for when the start coordinate is not within the grid
+add error handling for when the start coordinate is not within the grid

 ### `PathFinder`
 Implements path finding assuming no obstacles.